Gov. Brown focuses on health care, environment and housing

 She was re-elected in November after the most expensive gubernatorial race in Oregon history.
 In the run-up to the finish, her campaign committee had received almost $10.3 million in cash contributions while Republican candidate Knute Buehler’s received $13.2 million.

-“No one should be able to buy a megaphone so loud that it drowns out all the other voices,” Brown said
+“No one should be able to buy a megaphone so loud that it drowns out all the other voices,” Brown said.

+At one point, a couple of people opposed to a proposed deep-water marine terminal on the Oregon coast where ships could load liquefied natural gas from a planned pipeline interrupted Brown’s speech to shout a few words before departing.

+At another point, Brown thanked state employees and volunteers, including “first gentleman” Dan Little, who are working to keep federal facilities accessible during the partial federal government shutdown.
+Brown tweeted photos on Saturday of her husband, Little, after he cleaned toilets at Mt.
+Hood National Forest.
+Little sent the $28 bill for disposing of the trash to President Donald Trump.

-Her $23.6 billion budget proposal for the next biennium aims to stabilize funding for the Oregon Health Plan, a free health coverage offered by the state for people who meet income and other requirements.
+Brown’s $23.6 billion budget proposal for the next biennium aims to stabilize funding for the Oregon Health Plan, a free health coverage offered by the state for people who meet income and other requirements.

 “Health care is a fundamental right,” she declared.